MacKLess/asylum_zork/README.md

 ## Known Bugs

 * Multiple users playing the game on Heroku creates errors, as all instances operate on the same database.
-Since the heroku app only supports one player at a time, it's recommended that users download and run the app using a local database.
+Since the Heroku app only supports one player at a time, it's recommended that users download and run the app using a local database.

 ## Support and contact details